zozole1818/walletApi/README.md

 * information about user transactions

 ### Starting point
-* user registration and login functionality skipped - provision of users/credentials via :!script:!
+* user registration functionality skipped - provision of users/credentials via :!script:! - `/scripts/populate_db.sh` - executed from within `/devops/web/entrypoint.sh`
+* bash script `/devops/web/wait-for-it.sh` taken from [wait-for-it](https://github.com/vishnubob/wait-for-it)

 ## Assumptions/Limitations
 * user can only has zero or positive balance (no debet)
 * only one type of currency is supported - that is SGD, all transactions and balance is in SGD
+* docker-compose that starts walletApi and postgres db **DOES NOT** mount any files - that's why if you kill the docker-compose's dockers and start again, fresh installation will be available
+* server is using http

 ## Get started
 ### Instalation